Ravi4090/flask-mongo-app/README.md

 This guide provides a step-by-step approach to deploying a Flask application with MongoDB on Minikube.
 It includes setting up the application, building and pushing the Docker image, configuring Kubernetes deployments, and managing resources.

 ---

-Feel free to adjust or add any specific details as needed!